Praslin Bengals

 Social cats

-Our kittens grow up in the living room in the company of our adult bengals.
+Our kittens grow up in the living room in the company of the adult bengals.
 They get used to all noises, such as vacuum cleaner and washing machine, so they are not afraid of anything.

 We breed with care for our cats.
 That means we only take a few litters per queen.